ShiyuFan0820/CSLearningNote/AdvancedDataStructure/ADS_3_dijkstra_and_a_star.md

 ## A<sup>*</sup> Algorithm

-Dijkstra's algorithm works well but it will explore path with the shortest distance first even if this path is not leading to the destination,
+Dijkstra's algorithm works well but it will explore shortest path from the starting vertex to all other vertices, if the requirement is just find the shortest path between 2 vertices, Dijkstra's algorithm will do additional works to achive that, in this situation, A<sup>*</sup> algorithm can be used.